Tech-at-DU/d3-tutorial/12-Pie-Charts/readme.md

 The pattern here is very similar to the pattern we used at the very beginning.
 The difference here is that the path data comes from the `arcGen`.

-Notice we set the fill for each arc and used the `colorScale()` to to set the colors.
+Notice we set the fill for each arc and used the `colorScale()` to set the colors.

 At this stage you should have something like: